llvm/llvm-zorg/premerge/premerge-advisor.md

 flaky or broken at head will almost certainly show up in both clusters relatively quickly, and minor discrepancies for queries between the clusters are not a big deal.

+### Identifying if Failures are Novel

+When the web server is sent a request to explain a list of failures, it needs to be able to determine whether a failure has occurred previously.
+To do this, the web server will keep a list of currently active failures in `main` and a list of flaky tests.
+The list of flaky tests will be computed from historical data on startup from a rolling window of data.
+The exact heuristic is left to implementation as it will likely require some experimentation.
+The list of currently active failures will initially be taken from the last known postcommit run.
+If a new postcommit run shows additional failures that are not in the flake list, they will be added to the currently active failure list.
+Failures in the currently active list not present in the latest postcommit run will be removed from the currently active list.
+In addition to data from postcommit testing, if a PR lands with unexplained premerge failures, those failures are also added to the currently active failure list.
+If a PR based on a version of main with currently active failures no longer contains those failures, they will be removed from the list when that PR lands.
+We look at information from PRs to improve the latency of failures/passes making their way into the system with postcommit testing currently having a minimum latency of 30 minutes.

+Failures will be identified as being the same through a combination of the test name and likely a fuzzy match of the test error output.
+The exact details are left to implementation as they will likely require some experimentation to get right.

+These tradeoffs do leave open the possibility that we incorrectly identify tests as being broken at head in certain extenuating circumstances.
+Consider a situation where someone lands commit A breaking a test, immediately after lands commit B fixing that test, and then opens a PR, C, that also breaks the test in the same way around the same time.
+If commit B was directly pushed, or merged without waiting for premerge to finish, then the test failure will still be in the currently active failure list.
+The failure for PR C will then be marked as failing at HEAD despite it not actually failing at HEAD.
+Given the low probability of this occurring due to the same test needing to be broken, the error message needing to be extremely similar, and the exact timing requirements, we deem this an acceptable consequence of the current design.
+To alleviate this issue, we would end up marking many more failures broken at main as true failures due to the latency of postcommit testing.

 ### Informing the User